AdaCore/ada-spark-rfcs/considered/rfc-oop-obsolete.rst

 Operators and exotic primitives
 -------------------------------

-Class record do not provide dispatching on multiple parameters, on parameters other than the first, or dispatching on results.
+When using the scoped primitive notation, tagged record do not provide dispatching on multiple parameters, on parameters other than the first, or dispatching on results.
 If you declare primitives with references to the type other than the first parameter, they will not be used for

 Under the current model, coextensions are replaced by constructors